davidssmith/rawarray-rust/README.md

 implementation on the fly, or cut corners, like skipping the header entirely and memory mapping the array data part of the file.

-...
-TODO: explain cargo and add some binary utils ...

 Usage
 -----